AttorneyOnline/docs/docs/authoring/characters/Overview.md

-## Creating Characters
+# Creating Characters

 You're here because you want to make a character!
 There are three simple steps to creating a character:

-1. Collect content (images and animations).
-The minimum recommended size is 256x192, but bigger content is fine too.
+1. Collect content (images, animations and sounds).
 2. Create a `char.ini` file that describes them.
 3. Package and distribute.

-### 1. Collecting Content
+## 1. Collecting Content

 First, you need to find or create content that you wish to make emotes out of.

-#### Sizing
+### Sizing

-The ***absolute minimum*** recommended size of your content is 256x192 (most servers will recommend a minimum of 512x384 or 960x540).
-Keep in mind that if your content's aspect ratio is different from the **viewport** (the area where characters appear; its size is controlled by your theme), your content will be resized to fit the viewport.
+The ***absolute minimum*** recommended size of your content is any image with a height of 192 pixels, though most community servers will recommend minimum precise dimensions of 512x384 or 960x540.

+Keep in mind that if your image is taller than the **viewport** (the area where characters appear; its size is controlled by your theme - default being 256x192), your content will be scaled down to fit within the vertical boundaries.

 > **TODO:** Example screenshots would be nice, this section is pretty word-y - in1tiate

 That being said, here are some basic rules when the viewport is not the same size as your content:

 - Content that is not exactly the same size as the viewport will be scaled according to its height.
-- Content with an aspect ratio wider than the viewport will be centered and cropped at the left and right edges.
+- Content maintains its aspect ratio; if the content is wider than the viewport it will be cropped to fit, while if it is slimmer it will be centered.
-- Content with an aspect ratio narrower than the viewport will simply be centered within it.
-- In Client Versions prior to 2.9.0, if the viewport's size is an exact multiple of that of the content, it was to be scaled using **nearest neighbor** filtering.
-The handling of scaling filters is now user-defined, and can be found in ####options

-We recommend that you make your content on a 4:3 canvas for the best all-around compatibility with all client versions.
-**Note**: Starting with Client Version 2.8.0, it is possible to create characters on any canvas ratio without a loss of quality.
+- Starting with client version 2.9.0, multiple user-defined scaling filters can now be used.
+Info on these can be found in the "Options" portion of this guide.

+For best compatibility with legacy versions of the client, it is recommended that you keep your sprites on a canvas with a 4:3 aspect ratio.
+Please note that client versions prior to 2.8.0 are unable to handle alternative canvas aspect ratios without a loss of quality.

-#### Animations
+### Animations

 Emotes may be static or animated.
-For animated emotes, you'll want to make two animations: an _idle_ animation and a _talking_ animation.
-Some emotes may also have a _preanimation_.
+For animated emotes, you'll want two animations: an _idle_ animation and a _talking_ animation.
+Some emotes may also have a third animation known as a _preanimation_.

 You will need to name your emotes in a specific convention to be detected by the engine.
-For an animated emote called `foo`, the idle animation must be named `(a)foo.gif` and the talking animation `(b)foo.gif`.
-For a static emote, `foo.png` is enough.
+For an animated emote called `foo`, the idle animation must be named `(a)foo` and the talking animation `(b)foo`.
+For a static emote, `foo` is enough.
 The preanimation can be any name (since they are often recycled).

-You will encounter certain technical limitations of GIF rather quickly.
-There are two animation formats other than GIF which are fully supported:
+There are a number of animated filetypes that are compatible with the engine:
+- The GIF format is easy to produce due to being extremely common on the web, but has a number of limitations making it less than ideal for most situations.
+It's highly recommended you use any other format.

-- The animated PNG (APNG) format allows 8-bit transparency, palettes greater than 256 colors, and smaller file sizes.
-The [APNG Assembler](https://sourceforge.net/projects/apngasm/) is recommended for this.
-Note that APNG images _must_ have the extension ".apng" in order to be loaded as animations. *APNG is recommended for 2D characters.*
+- The Animated PNG (APNG) format, unlike GIF, allows for 8-bit transparency, palettes greater than 256 colors, and smaller file sizes making it *ideal for 2D characters.* The [APNG Assembler](https://sourceforge.net/projects/apngasm/) is recommended for producing content in this format.
+Please note that APNG images _must_ have the extension ".apng" in order to be loaded as animations.
 - Google's WebP is a format that provides not only the benefits of APNG, but also allows video-like animations to also enjoy small file sizes.
-The [official WebP utilities](https://developers.google.com/speed/webp/download) are recommended. *Lossy WebP is recommended for 3D characters with high frame rates.*
+The [official WebP utilities](https://developers.google.com/speed/webp/download) are recommended for producing content in this format. *Lossy WebP is recommended for 3D characters with high frame rates.*

-**Beware of having multiple formats with the same file name** *(i.e. - Default.WEBP and Default.GIF)***, as the Engine will always load the file that's higher on the list in this order:**
+**Beware of having multiple formats with the same file name** *(i.e. - Default.WEBP and Default.GIF)***, as the engine will prioritize filetypes in order of this list, going from highest to lowest:**

 1) WebP
 2) APNG
 3) GIF
 4) PNG

-#### Buttons
+### Buttons

 Once you have created your emotes, you will need to make button icons for them in an `emotions` folder inside the character folder.
-For each emote, there must be an "on" and "off" button named `buttonX_[off/on].png`, where X is the emote number which you will specify in the `char.ini` below.
-Icons should be 40x40.
+For each emote, there must be at least a button named `buttonX_off.png`, where X is the emote number which you will specify in the `char.ini` file.
+Optionally, you may also include a `buttonX_on.png` which displays when the emote is selected.
+If you choose not to create one yourself, it will be generated automatically when you first select that emote in the engine.

+Button icons should be an aspect ratio of 1:1 with a minimum size of 40x40 for maximum compatibility.

-The character icon is always named `char_icon.png` and is 60x60 in size.
+The character icon is always named `char_icon.png` and is a 1:1 aspect ratio with a minimum size of 60x60.

-#### Interjections (shouts)
+### Interjections (Shouts)

 You may also wish to customize the **interjections**, each of which have a fixed name:

-- "Hold it!" (`holdit.wav`)
+- "Hold it!" (`holdit.gif`|`holdit.wav`)
-- "Take that!" (`takethat.wav`)
+- "Take that!" (`takethat.gif`|`takethat.wav`)
-- "Objection!" (`objection.wav`)
+- "Objection!" (`objection.gif`|`objection.wav`)
-- Custom (`custom.wav`)
+- Custom (`custom.gif`|`custom.wav`)

 You can have more than 1 custom interjection, which the player can use by right-clicking the "Custom" button.
 To do this, you need to place the interjection audio and animation in `custom_objections`.
 The folder structure will look like this: